neondatabase/website/content/docs/guides/polyscale.md

 ---
-title: Use PolyScale with Neon
+title: Connection Neon to Polyscale
-subtitle: Connect Neon to Polyscale in minutes to distribute your data globally
+subtitle: Connect Neon to Polyscale in minutes to cache your data globally
 enableTableOfContents: true
 isDraft: false
 ---